Zottelchen/adibags-creator-action/README.md

 CURSE_ID = "no_curse_id" # the curse id of the addon - important if you use BigWigsMods/packager
 WAGO_ID = "no_wago_id" # the wago id of the addon - important if you use BigWigsMods/packager
 WOW_INTERFACE_ID = "no_wowi_id" # the wowinterface id of the addon - important if you use BigWigsMods/packager
+# additionally, if you want to use localization in the addon code, you can use something like "L.REPLACE.ENTRY".
+This will then be added to the localization file.
 ```

 ## ID Lists